The 2019 novel coronavirus

 Preventing and controlling the spread of disease is at the heart of much public health work.
-From influenza and Lyme disease to malaria and Ebola, outbreaks of infectious diseases can have an extraordinary impact on human health.
+From the coronavirus-cased COVID-19 to influenza, Lyme disease malaria and Ebola, outbreaks of infectious diseases can have an extraordinary impact on human health.

 From The Nation's Health: Public health making progress in eliminating infectious diseases